 This had to be an error.

 I then asked so that I knew we were on the same page, “¿Del Mar?” or ‘from the sea’?
 She nodded and said that it was because of their coastal climate the hotel smelled.
 I was clear that I did not think it was from the sea and that it did not smell of the sea (neither fish nor salt water), she maintained this is what they (assumed to be the collective thought of hotel management) believed to be the cause and we parted ways at that point.
-There was no use in furthering a conversation where she was going to try to convince me that the scent of mildew and rotting carpet was from the ocean that is a considerable distance from the Pacific.
+There was no use in furthering a conversation where she was going to try to convince me that the scent of mildew and rotting carpet was from the ocean in a property that resides a considerable distance from the Pacific.

 Here is a map of where the hotel is in relation to the city and the coast (courtesy of Google Maps).